 This is where most sellers mess up: treating all underperformers the same.

-Use Sell Similar to generate a new item ID — this gives your listing a full refresh in eBay's search engine.
+Use Sell Similar to generate a new item ID.
+This gives your listing a complete refresh in eBay's search engine.

 Some items are expected to move fast.
 Others naturally take longer.
 Understanding the difference helps you know when to act.